-• Middle School Awards:
+Middle School Awards:

 It is our goal to recognize every Middle School student sometime during the school year for achievement or effort in academics and co-curricular activities.
 We believe that all students are deserving and unique.
-What follows is a description of Middle School Awards, in addition to other awards that are not based on academics throughout the year:
+What follows is a description of Middle School Awards.

-- Honor Roll is presented to students who have achieved a GPA of 3.30 - 3.69. - High Honor Roll is presented to students who have achieved a GPA of 3.70 - 3.99. - High Honor Roll with Distinction is presented to students who have achieved a GPA of 4.0.
+- → Honor Roll is presented to students who have achieved a GPA of 3.30 3.69. - → High Honor Roll is presented to students who have achieved a GPA of 3.70 3.99. - → High Honor Roll with Distinction is presented to students who have achieved a GPA of 4.0.

-MS GPA calculation:
+• MS GPA calculation: